Chipotle Chicken Recipe (Copycat)

 A note on gluten in chipotle peppers with adobo sauce: Many brands do not have gluten, especially imported brands such as La Morena and La Costeña.
 If gluten is of interest to you, please read the label before moving forward as some contain wheat.

-Finally, the cooking method.
-Grilling is a great option if you have the equipment and talents.
-I have neither.
-I have tried using a flat-top indoor cast-iron grill pan with a foil-covered brick (to flatten the chicken) and a large cast iron skillet with a cover.
+I have tried using a flat-top indoor cast-iron grill and a large cast-iron skillet with a cover.
 I preferred the skillet because it helps prevent a lot of grease and marinade spatters.
 Also, being able to cover the skillet meant the chicken could cook through more easily.
 Last, the cast iron skillet collected bits of fond which contributed to the most delicious, caramelized pieces of chicken in the whole batch.
-This was probably true with the cast iron grill pan as well, but I was so concerned about grease splattering that I failed to appreciate the fond in that instance.

-- 1 (7 oz.) can chipotle peppers in adobo sauce
+- 1 (7 ounce) can chipotle peppers in adobo sauce

 - 1 red onion, coarsely chopped